wunjtx/AuthBaseOnFormsAuthen/README.md

 # AuthBaseOnFormsAuthen

-customize Authorization based on FormsAuthentication and Authorization,
+customize Authorization base on FormsAuthentication and Authorization,

 role controle with controller/action permisson.